TrevorKap/ProjectRecreation/README.md

 - **Tableau**, **Power BI** for creating interactive visualizations and dashboards.

 ### 🌐 Interdisciplinary Problem Solving
-Combining data science, urban planning, and sustainability, these projects reflect a multidisciplinary approach to addressing real-world challenges.
+Combining data science, urban planning, and public policy, these projects reflect a multidisciplinary approach to addressing real-world challenges.

----

-## 📂 Repository Structure

-The repository is organized into the following sections:

-1. **`Urban Data Science`**
-   Advanced data analysis and modeling projects focusing on urban environments.

-2. **`GIS & Spatial Analysis`**
-   Projects that demonstrate spatial data visualization and urban planning insights.

-3. **`Sustainability Reports`**
-   Frameworks and analyses addressing environmental and urban sustainability.

-4. **`Interactive Dashboards`**
-   Dynamic tools for exploring urban and environmental data.

 ---